department-of-veterans-affairs/vagov-content/pages/life-insurance/options-eligibility/tsgli/loss-standards.md

 - You've lost the ability to express yourself, both by voice and whisper, through normal organs for speech, **and**
 - It's reasonably cetain that your loss of speech will not improve throughout your life

-**Note:** If you use an artificial appliance, such as a voice box, to simulate speech, you are still considered to have suffered an organic loss of speech and are eligible for a TSGLI benefit.
+**Note:** If you use an artificial appliance, such as a voice box, to simulate speech, you're still considered to have suffered an organic loss of speech and are eligible for a TSGLI benefit.

 </div>
 </li>